jfbaillie4/Calculator/README.md

 # calculator
-A javascript calculator all the logic loads on the client side for now.
+A javascript calculator.
+All the logic loads on the client side for now.
 This was a fun project I took on based on the awesome https://www.theodinproject.com/courses/web-development-101.

 ---------------